Zihuatanejo: Town center

-The port
+Port

 The port is mainly used by fishermen who arrive to the docks every morning with their catch, "pangas" and other boats that ferry passengers to places like Las Gatas beach, and fishing charters.
 There is also a cruise ship greet and rest area for passenger who visit the town.
 Sport fishing is a major draw to this part of Zihuatanejo.
 In February 2001, Sport Fishing Magazine rated the Zihuatanejo area second worldwide for sailfishing, based on the number of strikes per day and other factors.
 Yearly, on the first weekend of May, Zihuatanejo hosts the International Sailfish Tournament.
 The event brings hundreds of fishermen and boats into town in the hopes of winning one of the many prizes offered for largest sailfish, marlin and dorado.

 Fish that can be caught here include roosterfish, jacks, snook, grouper and small tuna close to shore between Wamaluli Point and Morro de Pampanoa, but they are not the main attraction here.
 Most of the sport fishing occurs offshore, about five miles out.
 Billfish of one of the major attractions.
 Sport fishing operations exist here using boats such as super pangas and luxury cruisers.
 Sailfish and marlin can be had, caught, and released.
 The seas can be very choppy near the shore but calm farther out.
 Most visitors come for these two fish, which are available year-round.
 Blue and black marlin are available much of the year, with February and March being the best months.
 Several huge fish have been caught here such as the 1100 lb black marlin caught just a 1/4 mi offshore.
 Other fish include skipjack tuna and yellowfin tuna.